Shaswat-G/DSA/Sorting/notes.md

 - It is simple, in-place, stable, and adaptive.
 - Not a divide-and-conquer or greedy algorithm.
 - Intermediate arrays do not necessarily contain the smallest or largest elements in order.

+### Insertion Sort Implementation Details

+#### Algorithm Steps

+1. Assume the first element is sorted.
+2. For each subsequent element, store it as the "key".
+3. Compare the key with elements in the sorted portion (to its left).
+4. Shift larger elements to the right to make space.
+5. Insert the key at its correct position.
+6. Repeat for all elements.

+#### Purpose of Loops

+- **Outer loop:** Iterates from the second element to the end (index 1 to n-1).
+- **Inner loop:** Moves leftward through the sorted portion, shifting elements as needed.

+#### Indices and Termination

+- The outer loop index marks the current element to insert.
+- The inner loop index moves left from the current position, stopping when the correct spot is found or the start of the array is reached.

+#### Edge Cases

+- Already sorted arrays: minimal shifts, best-case O(n).
+- Empty or single-element arrays: no action needed.
+- Stable by design (equal elements are not swapped).

+#### Key Idea / Philosophy

+- Mimics the way people sort playing cards.
+- Efficient for small or nearly sorted datasets.
+- In-place, stable, and adaptive.
+- Not divide-and-conquer; does not guarantee smallest/largest elements are in place after each pass.

+---

 ## Comparing Bubble Sort and Insertion Sort